 Major Prosthodontic Services

 Medicaid covers prosthodontic services under the dental insurance umbrella in states that support major restorative care.
-A prosthodontist is a dentist specializing in the replacement of missing teeth.
+A prosthodontist is a dentist who specializes in replacing missing teeth.

 Dentures